This chocolate biscotti gives the same luxury as a chocolate brownie. It is rich and very chocolatey with a hint of orange for a zesty flavor.

 - 1 cup sugar

-- In a double boiler, melt the 3/4 cup chocolate chips and butter stirring until smooth.
+- In a double boiler, melt the ¾ cup chocolate chips and butter stirring until smooth.
 Remove from the heat to cool.
-Sift the cocoa powder, flour, baking powder and salt in a medium mixing bowl.
-Set aside.

 - In a standing mixer fitted with the paddle attachment, beat the eggs, vanilla and orange zest adding the sugar slowly at medium speed until thick and pale.